shellbox-sh/ShellPen/docs/_pages/commands/for.md

 !fn --shellpen-private writeDSL writeln "do"

 # Push the DSL command to run to CLOSE this block
-!fn --shellpen-private contexts push "done"
+!fn --shellpen-private writeDSL --push "done"
 {% endhighlight %}

 </details>